Persie0/Fronius-Solar-Monitor/Readme.md

 ---

 ## 📡 Example API Response

-Open in your browser, but change 192.168.1.131 to your own IP adress.
+To check your Fronius inverter's power data, enter the following URL in your browser (replace `192.168.1.131` with your inverter's IP):

 ```bash
 http://192.168.1.131/solar_api/v1/GetPowerFlowRealtimeData.fcgi
 ```

-This is what this Fronius solar API request returns (example):
+### Sample API Response:

 ```json
 {
   "Body": {